Philosophical-Language-Group/tnil-freedoc/docs/_generated/morpho/case.rst

 Adverbial cases
 ---------------

+TODO

-There are 9 Adverbial cases.
-TODO more
+There are 9 Adverbial cases:

 - `Concessive`_ - *“despite X”*
 - `Aversive`_ - *“to avoid X”*